Tonomy-Foundation/Tonomy-ID-Integration/README.md

 - [wml](https://www.wml.io) v0.0.83+ installed globally by `npm`
 - [Eas-cli](https://docs.expo.dev/workflow/expo-cli/) v2.2.1 globally installed with npm

-Go through `./scripts/install_prerequisits.sh`, execusing each command line-by-line to install this on Ubuntu 20.0.4.

 ## Run

 Follow these steps one by one & read them carefully.
 Do not rush through it.